 Term Description 20+ childcare A category of learner support to assist learners aged over the age of 20 who are at risk of not starting learning or leaving learning due to issues in obtaining childcare.
 Advanced learner loan Advanced learner loans are available for individuals aged 19 or above to undertake approved qualifications at levels 3 to level 6, at an approved provider in England.
 Advanced learner loans give individuals access to financial support for tuition costs similar to that available in higher education and is administered by Student Loans Company.
 Annual gross salary Gross salary is the total income before any deductions are removed from that amount.
 This total income is usually described as an annual salary, and it is the total amount an employee will receive for work completed before tax of national contributions are deducted.
 ASF funding methodology The funding methodology for individuals aged 19 and over, participating in ASF learning.
 Benefit Status Indicator (BSI) Complete the Benefit Status Indicator (BSI) to identify the claimant is in receipt of Jobseeker's Allowance (BSI 1) Universal Credit (BSI 4), or Employment and Support Allowance (all categories) (BSI 5).
 Break in learning When a learner is not continuing with their learning but has told you beforehand that they intend to resume their learning in the future.
 Care to Learn A Department for Education scheme to assist young parents under the age of 20 with the childcare costs that may form a barrier to them continuing in education.
 Components of regulated qualification A subset of a qualification, which could be a unit.
+Continuing learners Learners who commenced learning in a previous funding year and remain in learning as of 1 August 2025.

-Continuing learners Learners who commenced learning in a previous funding ye remain in learning as of 1 August 2025.
-The devolution of adult education functions refers to the tran certain Secretary of State functions in the Apprenticeships, S Children and Learning Act 2009 to specified Mayoral Combin Authorities by way of orders made under section 105A of the Democracy, Economic Development and Construction Act 2 and the delegation of those functions to the Mayor of London under section 39A of the Greater London Authority Act 1999 relation to their areas.
-Digital Entitlement The study of EDS qualifications for learners who have digita assessed at below level 1.
-Qualifications that are designated and including level 1 are Essential Digital Skills qualifications digital Functional Skills qualifications. education functions certain Secretary of State functions in the Apprenticeships, Schildren and Learning Act 2009 to specified Mayoral Combination Authorities by way of orders made under section 105A of the Democracy, Economic Development and Construction Act 2 and the delegation of those functions to the Mayor of London under section 39A of the Greater London Authority Act 1999 relation to their areas.
-Digital Entitlement The study of EDS qualifications for learners who have digital assessed at below level 1.
-Qualifications that are designated and including level 1 are Essential Digital Skills qualifications. ar and assessed at below level 1.
-Qualifications that are designated and including level 1 are Essential Digital Skills qualifications Skills, ned Local 009, l up to Earnings adjustment The form providers need to fill in to claim funding that canno statement (EAS) Claimed through the Individualised Learner Record (ILR). be Earnings Threshold The earnings threshold is an eligibility criteria that enables learners to be fully funded if they earn below than £25,000.
-Education health and care (EHC) plan An EHC plan replaces statements of special educational needs and learning difficulty assessments for children and young p with special educational needs.
-The local authority has the leading to 'secure' the educational provision specified in the EH plan, that is, to ensure that the provision is delivered. eople egal European Economic Area (EEA) The European Economic Area, abbreviated as EEA, consist the Member States of the European Union (EU) and 3 count the European Free Trade Association (EFTA) (Iceland, Liechtenstein and Norway; excluding Switzerland).
-The Agreement on the EEA entered into force on 1 January 1994 Please refer to appendix A for more information. ries of European Union A list of member states is available on the EU website.
-Employment status (formerly employed) The main types of employment status are: • Worker
+Devolution of adult education functions The devolution of adult education functions refers to the transfer of certain Secretary of State functions in the Apprenticeships, Skills, Children and Learning Act 2009 to specified Mayoral Combined Authorities by way of orders made under section 105A of the Local Democracy, Economic Development and Construction Act 2009, and the delegation of those functions to the Mayor of London under section 39A of the Greater London Authority Act 1999, in relation to their areas.
+Digital Entitlement The study of EDS qualifications for learners who have digital skills assessed at below level 1.
+Qualifications that are designated up to and including level 1 are Essential Digital Skills qualifications and digital Functional Skills qualifications.
+Earnings adjustment statement (EAS) The form providers need to fill in to claim funding that cannot be claimed through the Individualised Learner Record (ILR).
+Earnings Threshold The earnings threshold is an eligibility criteria that enables learners to be fully funded if they earn below than £25,000.
+Education health and care (EHC) plan An EHC plan replaces statements of special educational needs and learning difficulty assessments for children and young people with special educational needs.
+The local authority has the legal duty to 'secure' the educational provision specified in the EHC plan, that is, to ensure that the provision is delivered.
+European Economic Area (EEA) The European Economic Area, abbreviated as EEA, consists of the Member States of the European Union (EU) and 3 countries of the European Free Trade Association (EFTA) (Iceland, Liechtenstein and Norway; excluding Switzerland).
+The Agreement on the EEA entered into force on 1 January 1994.
+Please refer to appendix A for more information.
+European Union A list of member states is available on the EU website .
+Employment status (formerly employed) The main types of employment status are: